sefatuter/TUM-CPS-HZ-Planning/README.md

 A minimal setup guide to add the InformedHZ planner to OMPL, integrate it with PDT

+Work in Progress: This setup is not fully functional yet.
+The files and instructions below are part of an ongoing integration effort to add the InformedHZ planner to OMPL and connect it with PDT.
+Some components may be incomplete or require debugging and manual adjustments.

 ## OMPL Installation

 Use the official OMPL repository to install/build OMPL.
 You’ll add the InformedHZ planner into this tree in later steps.